Description

 What to Order Next — Pack Sizes, Lead Times, Compatible Components

-Atlas Fundament 90 mm is supplied as a single board (0.75 m² coverage).
-For project calculations, allow 1.33 boards per m² plus 5–10% cutting waste — the alignment-driven nature of 90 mm specifications means cutting waste tends to land at the lower end of the range when the plinth is set out properly.
-To complete the foundation build-up, order Ceresit CT84 XPS Foam for bonding and a fixing pattern of 6–8 plugs per m² above grade, stepping up to 8 plugs per m² on exposed corners and edges.
+Atlas Fundament 90 mm is supplied as a single 1000 × 500 mm board covering 0.5 m².
+For project calculations, allow 2 boards per m² plus 5–10% cutting waste, though the alignment-driven nature of 90 mm specifications means cutting waste tends to land at the lower end of the range when the plinth is set out properly.
+To complete the foundation build-up, order a specialist XPS foam adhesive for bonding and a fixing pattern of 6–8 plugs per m² above grade, stepping up to 8 plugs per m² on exposed corners and edges.
+The full Renders World foundation range shares this 1000 × 500 mm size, so matching the plinth board to the facade thickness keeps ordering consistent.

 FAQ — Atlas Fundament 90 mm Coverage, Compatibility, Installation